neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-1-create-apps-in-teams.md

     ![A Screenshot with an arrow pointing to the plus icon to insert and a border around the button option](03-1/media/ex2-t5-image3.png)

-4. Select the **Tree view**, double-click on the button you just added and rename it **Reserve Button**.
+4. Select the **Tree view**, double-click on the button you just added and rename it `Reserve Button`.

     ![A screenshot with the text "Reserve Button" highlighted as the new name for the button you added](03-1/media/ex2-t5-image4.png)

-5. Set the **Text** property of the Reserve Button to **Reserve**.
+5. Set the **Text** property of the Reserve Button to `Reserve`.

 6.  **Move** the Reserve Button and place it next to the Gadget Image.

     ![A screenshot of the Reserve button selected and moved next to the image on the right hand side](03-1/media/ex2-t5-image5.png)

-7. Set the **DisplayMode** value of the Reserve Button to the formula below.
+7. Set the **DisplayMode** property of the Reserve Button to the formula below.
 This formula will disable the button if the selected item is not available.

     ```If(BrowseGallery1.Selected.Availability = [@Availability].Available, DisplayMode.Edit, DisplayMode.Disabled)```

-8. Set the **OnSelect** value of the Reserve Button to the formula below.
+8. Set the **OnSelect** property of the Reserve Button to the formula below.
 This formula will update the selected record by setting the reserved by value to the current user and the availability value to reserved.

     ```Patch(Gadgets, BrowseGallery1.Selected, {Availability: [@Availability].Reserved, 'Reserved by': CurrentUser})```

-9. Set the **Visible** value of the Reserve Button to the formula below.
+9. Set the **Visible** property of the Reserve Button to the formula below.
 This formula will hide the button if the user is creating a new record.

     ```If(EditForm1.Mode = FormMode.View, true, false)```